 Key capabilities:

-• Adaptive, conversational interview flows
+• Adaptive, dialogue-driven interview flows

-• AI-driven follow-up questions
+• AI follow-up questions

 • Candidate response and engagement analysis